 You will spend a minimum of between 16 to 38 weeks at the start of your apprenticeship programme at the AMRC Training Centre; depending on the apprenticeship pathway you select and the skills your employer would like you to develop before returning back to them.

 We deliver two Advanced Apprenticeship standards at the training centre.
 Depending on the requirements of the company, we offer different courses to ensure that our apprentices receive the right skills for their role.

 - Metal Fabricator

-We ask for a minimum of five GCSEs at grade 4 to 9, including mathematics, English and a science, technology or engineering-related subject.
+A minimum of three GCSEs at grade 5 (or C) or above, in mathematics, English and a science, technology or engineering-related subject.